opendocsg/slw-judgments-backfill/2008_SGHC_29/report.md

 16     The first defendant wrote the computer programme (as defined in paragraph 6 of the statement of claim) and did the SCADA Box drawing while developing the VMS during his employment in the plaintiff.
 By virtue of s 30(6) (read with s 7A) of the Copyright Act (Cap 63), the plaintiff is the owner of the copyright subsisting in the said computer programme and drawing.
 Section 10(1)(b) of the said Act provides that a reproduction, adaptation or copy of a work includes doing the same in respect of a substantial part of the work.
 It is therefore no defence to aver that no infringement of copyright has taken place merely because something has been added to or subtracted from the original.

 17     The defendants say that the SCADA Box drawing “is basic which anyone can draw” and has “no sophisticated or unique specifications”.
-Even if the work in question is not of a complex nature, Chao Hick Tin J in _Re AUVI Trademark_ [1992] 1 SLR 639 has said (at 648G-I):
+Even if the work in question is not of a complex nature, Chao Hick Tin J in _Re AUVI Trademark_ <span class="citation">[1992] 1 SLR 639</span> has said (at 648G-I):

  The cases would appear to show that simplicity per se does not prevent a work from acquiring copyright. ...
 Even drawings of things in common use such as engines and gear boxes are copyrightable. ...
 As I see it, where an author has made use of an existing subject matter in creating his drawing, it is always a question of determining whether he has put in sufficient skill and labour to justify copyright protection for his result.